What is RAOAO?

 The RAOAO is a branch of the American Osteopathic Academy of Orthopedics (AOAO), made up of resident members of the AOAO.
 The purpose of the RAOAO is to unify osteopathic residents of orthopedic surgery through enhanced communication between residents.
-The RAOAO serves as the collective “voice” of the residents to the AOAO Board of Directors meetings.
-In addition, the RAOAO provides information to osteopathic medical students interested in orthopedic surgery.
-CONTACT US: email@example.com
+In addition, residents may serve on AOAO committees and join specialty sections.
+The RAOAO serves as the collective “voice” of the residents to the AOAO Board of Directors.
+The RAOAO provides information and mentorship to osteopathic medical students interested in orthopedic surgery.

 - Resident Handbook [PDF]